timber/docs/README.md

 This repository is used to build the documentation pages for [Timber](http://github.com/timber/timber).
 The documentation is generated using the static site generator [Eleventy](https://www.11ty.io/).

+> [!IMPORTANT]
+> If you want to **contribute content** to the documentation, you should create a pull request in the [timber/timber repository](https://github.com/timber/timber/).
+The documentation content lives in the **/docs/** folder of the Timber repository.
+>
+> This repository (timber/docs) is only used to build the documentation site.
+It pulls the documentation content from the Timber repository.

 <!-- TOC -->

 - [Overview](#overview)